GPotoshin/fata-morgana/README.md

 # To do list
-- add support to a better format
-- make generalised transformation's animation
-- make a better coloring
 - write latex parser
+- not pessimisation
+- optimization
+- gpu acceleration